opengovsg/myinfo-gov-client/README.md

 **requestedAttributes**

-Type: `MyInfoAttributeString[]`
+Type: `MyInfoScope[]`

-MyInfo attributes which the user must consent to provide.
+MyInfo scopes which the user must consent to provide.

 **relayState**